AnastasiaOnyan/NetApp-ONTAP-API/delete_ip_in_rules/README.md

-This script deletes ONE IP address from an export rule in NetApp ONTAP using the REST API.
+This script removes one IP address from an export rule in NetApp ONTAP using the REST API.

-⚠️ Important:
+!!!
+An important note:

-If the export rule contains only one client IP address, the rule will be deleted together with that IP address.
+The entire rule will be deleted if the export rule contains only one client IP address.

-If the export rule contains multiple client IP addresses, only the specified IP address will be removed, and the export rule will remain.
+Only the specified IP address will be removed and the rule will remain if the export rule contains multiple client IP addresses.

 The script was tested on:

-ONTAP AFF 9.14.1
+- ONTAP AFF 9.14.1

-Python 3.10
+- Python 3.10

-When running the script, input parameters must be provided via the console.
-The script is executed from a Linux bash shell.

-Command template:
+Input parameters must be provided as command line arguments in bash separated by space:

 python3 delete_IP_in_rule.py <IP> <login> <password> <svm_name> <export_policy_name> <client_ip_delete>

 Where:

-IP — cluster IP address
+- IP — cluster IP address

-login — administrator login
+- login — admin login

-password — administrator password
+- password — admin password

-svm_name — name of the SVM where the export policy resides
+- svm_name — name of the SVM where the export policy resides

-export_policy_name — name of the export policy associated with the IP address to be deleted
+- export_policy_name — name of the export policy associated with the IP address

-client_ip_delete — IP address to be removed
+- client_ip_delete — the IP address you want to remove

-All parameters must be separated by a single space (no commas).

-Parameters may contain special characters that must be escaped when passed through bash:

-@ # & $ ! " ' [ ] { } * ( ) < > |
+Parameters may contain special characters that must be escaped (@ # & $ ! " ' [ ] { } * ( ) < > |).
 Use single ('') or double ("") quotes for escaping.
-For example, if the password is Disk000@Somethinghere, the @ symbol requires escaping when passed on the command line:
+For example, if the password is Disk000@Somethinghere, the @ symbol requires escaping when passed in bash: "Disk000@Somethinghere"

-"Disk000@Somethinghere"

-or

-'Disk000@Somethinghere'
-Example:
+An example of how to run the script:

 python3 delete_IP_in_rule.py 10.100.0.00 some_user "Disk@SomePassword" dc0_d000 dc0_d000_test_nfs_01_policy 10.100.10.01

 ***********************************************************************************************************************************